 - Having unprotected sex.
 Vaginal or anal penetration by an infected partner who is not wearing a latex condom significantly increases the risk of getting an STI.
 Improper or inconsistent use of condoms can also increase your risk.

-- Oral sex is less risky but may still transmit infection without a latex condom or dental dam.
-Dental dams — thin, square pieces of rubber made with latex or silicone — prevent skin-to-skin contact.
+- Having oral sex.
+Oral sex is less risky, but may still transmit infection without a latex condom or dental dam.
+Dental dams—thin, square pieces of rubber made with latex or silicone—prevent skin-to-skin contact.

 - Having sexual contact with multiple partners.
 The more people you have sexual contact with, the greater your overall exposure risks.
 This is true for concurrent partners as well as monogamous consecutive relationships.

 - Anyone forced to have sexual intercourse or sexual activity.
-Dealing with rape or assault can be difficult, but it is important to be seen as soon as possible.
-Screening, treatment and emotional support can be offered.
+Dealing with rape or assault can be difficult, but it is important to be seen by a medical professional as soon as possible.
+You can be offered screening, treatment, and emotional support.

 - Abusing alcohol or using recreational drugs.
 Substance abuse can inhibit your judgment, making you more willing to participate in risky behaviors.